 This leads on to how paleo-drainage patterns may have changed and which patterns are considerably different from those prevailing today.
 Knowledge of these patterns is crucial to determining source-to-sink routes and the nature of the hinterland being eroded, which may have significant impact on potential reservoir presence and quality.

-Full results are described in the forthcoming paper which is expected to be published early next year:
+Full results are described in the forthcoming paper which is expected to be published later this year:

 M.D.
 Simmons, M.D.
 Bidgood, P.G.
 Connell, S. Ćorić, A.I.
 Okay, D. Shaw, E. Tulan, J. Mayer & G.C.
 Tari.
 2019.
 Biostratigraphy and palaeoenvironments of the Oligocene succession (Ihsaniye Formation) at Karaburun (NW Turkey).
 Turkish Journal of Earth Sciences, 28.